xzrderek/ml-b-nmep-hw1/WORKSHEET.md

 ### 1.0.0 What does `build_loader` do?

-`Build loader creates the train and validation train/test datasets and data loaders.`
+The build loader function is responsible for creating both the training and validation datasets, as well as their respective data loaders.

 ### 1.0.1 What functions do you need to implement for a PyTorch Datset? (hint there are 3)